Jagdterrier sizes. Jagdterrier, or German hunting terrier. Condition of eyes, ears, teeth, paws

 pros character:

-• perseverance in the pursuit of the beast;
+• persistence in pursuing the beast;

 • courage;

-• distrust of outsiders;
+• distrust of strangers;

 • loyalty to the owner;